bbli/kaggle_whale_identification/README.md

     > how to check that my code is correct?
 Walk through like always
 > test whether that guys map5 code works
     * wait until code finishes then just manually calculate first 3

-* search for learning rate?
-* don't update if 0 loss
+> don't update if 0 loss

+* Ahh, so the singles have been pushed into the new whale space
+    * same label favors new whale by n^2 rather than just n -> too biased

+* second optimizer for Same with lower learning rate so we don't spike during outliers
+* if greater than 70% a label, make that the first label
+* take first layer of resnet
+* data augmentation + longer train time
+* additive data emphasis feedback at end of each epoch

 * test if batch norm after relu works better
-* if greater than 70% a label, make that the first label